TysonTran/LV_Real_Estate/README.md

  - Best to raise rent closer to market value at renewal while still staying below to give tenant incentive to stay
      - This allows us to bring in more revenue while not having the turnover eat up a lot of the extra revenue gained from the higher amount of maintenance request
  - Having back to back turnover will cost more than keeping the rent lower and having the tenant stay longer.
- - Bright Leaf outperformed Fort Pike because it does not account for the extra $600 that it could get if it was at market rent
+ - Bright Leaf outperformed Fort Pike and it also does not account for the extra $600 that it could get if it was at market rent

 ### Conclusion

-Does not make sense for turnover often because maintenance are often high the first year of move in.
-It is better to raise rent each year close to market rent but still below to give the tenant an incentive to stay.

-While the Bright Leaf property has opportunity to significantly outperform the Fort Pike property if the rents were raised closer to
+My goal for this analysis was to understand the best way to maximize revenue while minimizing the amount of maintenance request.
+The two factors that directly affect that is the rent charged and turnover.
+By having rent too high at renewal, it can cause the tenants to leave and a turnover to occur.
+With each turnover, there are many expenses that come with it on both the administrative and maintenance side.
+Turnover contributes to a high amount of maintenance request for the first year that the tenants live in the home and there are fees charged to find a new tenants for the home.
+The best way to bypass the turnover to save on the maintenance and administrative expenses is by keeping the rent close to market rent but below enough where it gives the tenant an incentive to stay.
+This is a win-win for both sides because the turnover will eat up a large amount or over the amount of rent gained of being able to rerent at market rent